jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/N52832_notes.md

 # Enabling access port protection

+To write to UICR, I need to write CONFIG.WEN.

 The **UICR (base addr.
 0x10001000) register *APPROTECT* (addr. offset 0x208) is used to enable access port protection**.
 Any value other than 0xFF will enable the protection.

+Done using `halt` and `flash fillw 0x10001208 0xFFFFFF00 0x01` over telnet.

 # Bootloader location